hanyilol/unicef-cash-transfer-fund-request-system/README.md

 # UNICEF Cash Transfer Fund Request System

-This project is part of the Unicef Cash Transfer System, it is the backend (based on blockchain) handles the fund requests from Implementing Partners (IP).
+This project is part of the Unicef Cash Transfer System, it is the backend (based on blockchain) that handles the fund requests from Implementing Partners (IP).
 - Whitelisted IPs can create fund requests.
 - Fund managers from Unicef can approve/reject the request and release the fund (not used here because we use physical cash) if the request is approved.